alindgupta99/Basic-AI-virtual-painter/README.md

 User must have numpy, opencv and mediapipe installed on their machine.

-This project was inspired by a similar idea by Mustafa on YouTube Video link: https://www.youtube.com/watch?v=ZiwZaAVbXQo
+This project was inspired by a similar idea by Murtaza on YouTube Video link: https://www.youtube.com/watch?v=ZiwZaAVbXQo